Fitness Trackers & Apps

 What counts as "exercise"?

 According to the Physical Activity Guidelines for Americans, 2nd edition, at least 150 minutes of moderate-intensity aerobic physical activity should be completed each week to realize substantial health benefits.
 Moderate-intensity aerobic physical activity is any activity in which you are increasing your heart rate and breaking a sweat.
 This includes brisk walking, jogging, biking, running, swimming, other sports, etc. Additionally, the Physical Activity Guidelines for Americans, 2nd edition recommends muscle-strengthening activities (such as lifting weights or using resistance bands) that are moderate or greater intensity and involve all major muscle groups on two or more days a week.
 Therefore, the Get Moving Challenge defines exercise as moderate-intensity aerobic physical activity and/or muscle-strengthening activities.
+Please note, the maximum number of minutes which can be logged per day is 420 minutes.
+We chose this number as the maximum value because the time limit to finish the Tobacco Road Marathon is listed as 7 hours.

 Can I wear my pedometer while I am exercising?